 Tweens Desperately Need More Sleep

-As tweens and teens get up at the same time as a typical working adult and get ready to head into an
+As tweens and teens get up at the same time as a typical working adult, they get ready to head into an

 Studies show that 60 to 70% of American teens live with a borderline to severe sleep debt.